 While there are a number of public and private competitors for after-market services, Enerflex is a market leader in Canada with an extensive branch network to maintain proximity to customer locations.
-In addition, the Company aims to drive recurring revenue through and increased focus on long-term service agreements for compression, processing, and electric power solutions.
+In addition, the Company aims to drive recurring revenue through an increased focus on long-term service agreements for compression, processing, and electric power solutions.

 In Canada, the majority of compression equipment is owned by producers, rather than contracted.
-Enerflex is well suited to reconfigure or replace compression equipment to optimize compression needs as the future production profile changes.
+Enerflex has the ability and strong track record to reconfigure or retrofit, replace, or upgrade gas engines, electric motors, and compression equipment to reduce emissions and optimize performance as the future production profile changes.